How to Save Energy in Older Houses

 - Install attic insulation.
 Roof insulation at ceiling level is a quick and inexpensive way of improving the energy efficiency of your home.
 Even if you've already had it installed, it's worth checking to make sure it's deep enough and there are no gaps round the edges.

 - Upgrade your heating.
 Modern boilers are much more energy-efficient than their predecessors of even 10 years ago, using less fuel and producing less CO2 for the same amount of heat.
 Some condensing boilers convert up to 90% of the fuel used into heat, as they also capture some of the heat that would otherwise be lost out of the flue.
+If work to your heating system involves taking up a floor at ground level you could take advantage by adding insulation to the floor structure at the same time.

 - Install thermostats.
 With the use of intelligent thermostats or thermostatic radiator valves you can control the level of heating in individual rooms, and so stop heat being wasted on rooms that are not in use.